oncody/civ-board-game-2010/README.md

 Harvest a single resource in your city’s outskirts (if the market has a corresponding token available)

 ####  Building Program
-Place a building program marker on the city (max 1 building program marker per city).
+Place a building program tile on the city (max 1 building program tile per city).
 The next time this city spends production, double the production generated and remove the token

 ## Movement Phase
 This phase is done in turns.
 The first player fully completes this phase before it passes to the next person.
 One at a time, for each of your figures you can perform a move action.
 If multiple figures start the movement phase in the same square, then they can choose to perform their move action together if the player wants (they don't have to move together).
 This can be beneficial to increase your combat hand size.
 Move up to your figure travel speed.
 You must fully finish this move action before beginning a move action with any other figure.

-Requirements:
+Movement Rules:
 1. Starting figure travel speed is 2
 1. Starting figure stacking limit is 2
 1. Figures cannot move diagonally